 This grand hotel held its opening in March of 1911.
 The Historic Plains Hotel has a prominent spot in downtown Cheyenne and is still in use today.
 Legend has it that a woman named Rosie and her fiance spent their honeymoon here.

-One night she caught her husband taking another woman upstairs.
+One night, she caught her husband taking another woman upstairs.
 She grabbed his gun and killed them both before going to her room and committing suicide.
-You can catch flashes of the three of them on the second floor of this haunted place.
+You can see flashes of the three of them on the second floor of this haunted place.

 Making a Reservation

 You won’t find a website to make your reservations for the Historic Plains Hotel.
-You can find more information on their Facebook page and book your rooms using online travel agencies, including booking.com or give them a call.
+You can find more information on their Facebook page and book your rooms using online travel agencies, including booking.com, or by giving them a call.

 4. Fort Bridger State Historic Site – Fort Bridger